How to Nail Your Job Interview

 As I discussed in the introduction, your test score was the #1 determining factor whether you were selected to be interviewed.
 This is not normal practice in the private sector.
 However, your resume does make a difference.

 All the candidates who were our top tier scorers were required to send us a current copy of their resume.
 Yes, I said "current."
 Why people fail to send an updated copy of their resume comes across as just lazy.
-I have seen resumes that appears as if the person hasn't worked in the past year, because they used an end date for their current job.
+I have seen resumes that appear as if the person hasn't worked in the past year because they used an end date for their current job.

 When updating your resume, look at the job requirements and responsibilities.
 Go down the list, item by item, and adjust your resume to contain those keywords.
 This is actually particularly useful when applying through online sites; the employer posts the keywords they are looking for and whatever resume contains the highest number of those words is flagged as a "best match."
 Using the keywords also demonstrates attention to detail, which I'll talk about more later.